 ATTN: National Guard and Reserve retirees to help with out-of-pocket expenses — as a member of the Military Officers Association of America (MOAA), you may now be eligible for this Military Officers Association of America (MOAA) benefit!

-As a National Guard or Reserve retiree you may now qualify to purchase the TRICARE Retired Reserve coverage recently made available with the FY2010 National Defense Authorization Act.
+As a National Guard or Reserve retiree you may qualify to purchase the TRICARE Retired Reserve coverage made available with the FY2010 National Defense Authorization Act.
 This is good news because now you may have this alternative healthcare option available to you.
 In fact, it may be ideal for members who have been forgoing healthcare coverage altogether, are self-employed or who are currently covered by a more expensive civilian healthcare plan.

 TRICARE Retired Reserve can help provide you and your family with quality healthcare coverage.
 But as good as TRICARE is, it’s not intended to cover everything.
 If you purchase TRICARE Retired Reserve, there may be out-of-pocket costs for co-payments, cost-shares and excess charges you will have to pay for.
 And these costs could add up to hundreds—even thousands—of dollars out of your pocket.